logzio/logz-docs/_source/logzio_collections/_log-sources/cloudwatch.md

 2. Open the **Test** tab.
 3. Select **New event**.
 4. In the **Template** field, select **CloudWatch Logs**.
-5. In the **Name** field, enter the required name for the test event.
+5. In the **Name** field, enter a name for the test event.
+No specific naming convention is required.
 6. Populate the body field with the JSON output of the test event generated in the previous step.
 7. Select **Format** to format the test event.
 8. Select **Save changes**.